cli/cli/.github/ISSUE_TEMPLATE/submit-a-design-proposal.md

 <!--
 Describe the design you are proposing to resolve the issue.

-All CLI designs must adhere to the [Pimer CLI design reference](https://primer.style/cli/).
+All CLI designs must adhere to the [Primer CLI design reference](https://primer.style/cli/).
 -->

 ### Mockup